 The accident shocked Europe.
 Yesterday, a delegation from the European Commission visited Lampedusa.
 European Commissioner for Home Affairs Cecelia Malmstrom was part of it.

 MALMSTROM: This restrictive approach has proven its limit.
-We need to move towards openness, solidarity, sharing of responsibility and true European response.
+We need to move towards openness, solidarity, sharing of responsibility, and a true European response.